 For some players like a noobie to the game, the cheap pool cues will be much better to start off with just so you can get a feel of the different types of cues out there and how each pool cue plays.
 After you have passed that stage then it may be worth it to upgrade to a more expensive cue because by then you will know the type of pool game you like to play.

-The bottom line is it will last longer for sure and have loads for kicking features that a cheaper one but it will all depend on where you are at as the player itself.
-My advice is an amateur level player it is not worth the money yet but for intermediate and professional players that know that they are going for, it will be worth the buy.
+The bottom line is it will last longer for sure and have loads of kicking features than a cheaper one but it will all depend on where you are at as the player itself.
+My advice is for an amateur-level player it is not worth the money yet but for intermediate and professional players that know what they are going for, it will be worth the buy.